sagemath/sage/src/doc/en/developer/packaging.rst

 with ``PACKAGE_NAME`` replaced by the SPKG name (= the directory name in ``build/pkgs``).

-Legacy ``SPKG.txt`` files have an additional changelog section, but this information is now kept in the git repository.
+Do not include changelogs in the ``SPKG.rst`` file.
+We keep track of this information in the commit messages and the pull request discussions on GitHub only.

 .. _section-dependencies: